intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/install_linux_gpu.md

 This guide demonstrates how to install BigDL-LLM on Linux with Intel GPUs.
 It applies to Intel Data Center GPU Flex Series and Max Series, as well as Intel Arc Series GPU.

 BigDL-LLM currently supports the Ubuntu 20.04 operating system and later, and supports PyTorch 2.0 and PyTorch 2.1 on Linux.
-This example installs BigDL-LLM with PyTorch 2.1 using `pip`.
-For more details and other options like installing with wheel, please refer to the [Installation Webpage](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html#linux).
+This page demonstrates BigDL-LLM with PyTorch 2.1.
+Check the [Installation](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html#linux) page for more details.

 ## Install Intel GPU Driver

-This guide demonstrates how to install driver on linux with **kernel version 6.2** on Intel GPU.
-We assume that you have the 6.2 kernel on your linux machine.
+### For Linux kernel 6.2

 * Install arc driver
     ```bash